LABORA-INF-UFG/xapp-workshop/README.md

 - [Class 1: Managing, checking, and configuring xApps](contents/class_1.md)
 - [Class 2: xApp overview, logging, SDL, and REST](contents/class_2.md)
 - [Class 3: RMR communication and E2 Nodes subscription](contents/class_3.md)

+# Credits

+This workshop is part of the OpenRAN@Brasil Fase 2 project from RNP.

+The entirety of this workshop was made by Daniel "Dante" Campos (UFG).